โšก Verdict in 30 Seconds

 The original SkyTrak uses a single photometric camera positioned beside the ball.
 It captures high-speed images of the ball at launch to calculate ball speed, launch angle, backspin, sidespin, and carry distance.
 For its era (launched 2014), this was groundbreaking technology that brought accurate ball data into home simulator setups for the first time.

 The SkyTrak+ is a fundamentally different machine.
-It combines dual photometric cameras with Doppler radar — a hybrid approach that captures both ball and club data with far greater precision.
+It combines dual photometric cameras with Doppler radar โ€” a hybrid approach that captures both ball and club data with far greater precision.
 The dual cameras photograph the ball and club at impact while the radar tracks ball flight.
-This fusion approach is why the SkyTrak+ lands within 1% of TrackMan on virtually every metric.
+This fusion of sensor types is the basis for the SkyTrak+'s claimed accuracy spec of within 1% of TrackMan.

 Why dual sensors matter.
 A single camera can only see the ball.
 Dual cameras + radar can see the ball AND the club, from multiple angles, with radar validating what the cameras capture.
 This is how the SkyTrak+ gets club path, face angle, and attack angle data that the original SkyTrak simply cannot produce.